marmor97/CDS-exam/README.md

 Afterwards, please run the r 'chunks' below the section and make sure you run all code in one chunk before continuing to the next chunk.

 Note that when you reach the chunk where 'reticulate' executes Python code in R, Python version 2.7 or newer and R version 3.0 or newer are required.
 Please make sure you have these correct versions installed.
-An introduction to how the package works and a guide on how to implement it can be found here https://cran.r-project.org/web/packages/reticulate/reticulate.pdf and here https://www.youtube.com/watch?v=qATvD6kQ47s.
+Follow the guide in the file, *reticulate_guide.md*, above to succesfully set up and use 'retiuclate' within R.